 A varicocele is a network of dilated blood vessels, or varicose veins, in the scrotum.
-Usually predominant in the left side testis.
+It is usually predominant in the left side of the testis.
 A varicocele is a common condition affecting typically young men in their second or third decade of life.
 This condition affects 15 to 20% of the general male population and 40% of infertile men.

 Due to the weakened vessel valves that carry blood away from the testis, the flow is reversed, causing stagnation and pooling of blood in the scrotum.
-As a result, blood flows backward, causing "back pressure" resulting in stretching and enlargement of the network of small veins surrounding the testes, resulting in a varicocele.
+As a result, blood flows backwards, causing "back pressure," which results in stretching and enlargement of the network of small veins surrounding the testes, resulting in a varicocele.

 All adolescents with varicoceles should be treated to avoid future infertility.
 The varicocele embolization treatment definitely helps improve fertility associated with varicocele.

-Varicocele embolization is usually done as an outpatient procedure with sedation and local anesthesia.
-A small IV saline cannula is put in either groin or hand, and through it small tubes and wires are negotiated into the blood vessels to stop back flow in the scrotal vessels.
-It is done under x-ray or lab guidance, leaving the normal flow intact.
+Varicocele embolization is usually an outpatient procedure with sedation and local anesthesia.
+A small IV saline cannula is put in either the groin or hand and small tubes and wires are negotiated through it into the blood vessels to stop backflow in the scrotal vessels.
+It is done under X-ray or lab guidance, leaving the normal flow intact.

 There are no potential complications associated with this procedure.
 Minor transient or temporary symptoms like bruising at the entry site, mild backache, or nausea (rare) may occur.
-Complications associated with surgery are exceedingly rare with an embolization procedure.
+Complications related to surgery are exceedingly rare with an embolization procedure.

-Embolization has no effect on sexual function.
+Embolization does not affect sexual function.
 Sexual activity can be resumed the day after the embolization.
 However, as sperm takes about three months to mature, improvement in fertility may take three months or longer.

 Frequently Asked Questions